kwedwick/P0-Restaurant-Review/README.md

 I'd like to thank my groupmates Du Tran, Andrew Carson, and Mariah McMurren for their encouragement!

 ## Test
 This application uses Unix Testing.
-Simply navigate to the Tests folder and use dotnet test.
+Simply navigate to the Tests folder and use 'dotnet test'.

 ## Questions
 The author of this project is Keegan Wedwick.
 You can reach them via [email](mailto:kwedwick@gmail.com).